Worm charming: World Worm Charming Championship

+Winners

 Devon Worm Charming Festival

 Also known as the International Festival of Worm Charming, this event takes place in the small village of Blackawton, South Devon, during the early May Bank Holiday.
 It has been running since 1984 and is accompanied by a Real Ale Beer Festival and other activities.
 The genesis of the event occurred in 1983, when Dave Kelland after returning home from drinking at The Normandy Arms relieved himself in a field and was surprised to see worms come to the surface giving him inspiration for the competition.
 The event has been held at The Normandy Arms ever since.
-Unlike the World Worm Charming Championships at Cheshire, "forking" the ground is not allowed however the use of water is.
+Unlike the World Worm Charming Championships at Cheshire, "forking" the ground is not allowed, but the use of water is.

-Cornwall Worm Charming Championships
+Cornwall Worm Charming Championship

 A new world charming championship was established in 2021 by local artist Georgia Gendall with the inaugural competition held in Penryn.
-However, the event in 2022 in Falmouth demonstrated the effects of climate change on Worm Charming with a heat wave leading to only a single worm being charmed.
+It then moved to Falmouth as it grew in popularity.
+It is now known as the Falmouth Worm Charming Championship.
+The event in 2022 demonstrated the effects of climatic conditions on Worm Charming with a heat wave leading to only a single worm being charmed.
+In 2024, the winning team was the Tennessee Worm Tuggers, who charmed 32 worms.